krufelko/APPetite/README.md

 1. Launch the App: Open APPetite on your iOS device or simulator.
 2. Explore Recipes: Browse through the list of available recipes.
 3. View Details: Tap on a recipe to see detailed information, including ingredients and instructions.
 4. Simplify Instructions: Use the “Let’s Cook” button to simplify complex instructions via the Gemini API.
-The problem we are solving is that recipes are often overwhelming for beginners and 	if its your first time cooking a recipe so we've enabled you to complete the recipe while keeping the instructions simple.
+6. The Problem We Solve: The problem we are solving is that recipes are often overwhelming for beginners and 	if its your first time cooking a recipe so we've enabled you to complete the recipe while keeping the instructions simple.

 API Integration